Simple ADHD Hacks Anyone Can Try Today

 Multiple alarms throughout your day can act as external cues for tasks big and small, countering time blindness without relying on willpower alone.
 Even tasks that are routine to you, like a weeknight Yoga class, can benefit from an alarm or other reminder!

 Customize them with fun sounds or voice notes to make them less jarring, and layer a few leading up to deadlines for built-in nudges.
-This hack keeps momentum flowing and prevents small oversights from snowballing.
+This hack keeps momentum flowing and prevents small oversights from snowballing.β

 One of our ADHD readers, who also works from home, splurged on a gorgeous Seiko Melodies in Motion Clock.
 These beautiful clocks chime out a song once per hour, which helped our reader with time blindness by adding a gentle cue to their workday whenever an hour passed.

-Keep Shelf Stable Foods of Different Portions (Frozen, Canned, Snacks, Dried)
+Keep Shelf Stable Foods of Different Types

-As an additional accommodation to sticking to a variety of meals that you know, have a variety of foods in different shelf-stable, long lasting versions to not only make it easier to initiate meal prep and cooking, but to have those smaller snacks to keep you fueled and satisfied.
+As an additional accommodation to sticking to a variety of meals that you know, have a variety of foods in shelf-stable, long lasting versions to not only make it easier to initiate meal prep and cooking, but to have those smaller snacks to keep you fueled and satisfied.

 Some examples include: